Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Introduction

 \section{Introduction}

-Vision sensors, such as pinhole cameras and spherical cameras, are widely used for visual information acquisition.
-Due to hardware size and cost constraints, the physical Field-of-View (FoV) of cameras is not always satisfactory.
-However, from a spatio-temporal perspective, features other than the current FoV from the past information stream is actually off-the-shelf.
-Therefore, we raise an appealing question: \textbf{Can we go beyond the limits of optics and see the world beyond the camera's FoV?}
+\IEEEPARstart{V}{ision} sensors, including pinhole and spherical cameras, play a crucial role in acquiring visual information for intelligent vehicles and robots~\cite{hasan2021optical,kumar2023surround}.
+The capability to reconstruct an entire environment from partial observations is beneficial for mid-level tasks like object avoidance in mobile agents~\cite{kim2015rear}.
+Additionally, scene completion aids self-driving cars and robots in navigating and interacting with the real world~\cite{atapour2018comparative}.
+However, due to constraints in hardware size and cost, the physical Field-of-View (FoV) of cameras may not always provide satisfactory coverage.
+Incomplete field-of-view observations, as depicted in Fig.~\ref{fig:teaser}(b), can lead to intelligent vehicles missing critical targets such as traffic lights or vehicles.
+Nevertheless, when considering the spatiotemporal perspective, it becomes apparent that information beyond the current FoV can be readily obtained from past data streams.
+This raises a compelling question: \textbf{Can we extend our perception beyond the optical limits and sense the world outside the vehicle-mount camera's FoV?}

-To address this question, we propose a novel task termed \emph{Beyond-FoV Estimation}, aiming to empower camera sensors to capture visual cues beyond the physical limitation of optical systems.
-To this end, we propose a propagation-based approach for extending camera's FoV.
-The core intuition is that optical flow as a motion vector field can explicitly guide the propagation of temporal features, while vision transformers~\cite{dosovitskiy2020image} are able to align features implicitly with the help of self-attention mechanisms~\cite{shi2022rethinking}.
-To implement this idea, we build \emph{FlowLens}, a novel \emph{Flow-guided Clip-Recurrent Transformer}, to see beyond the FoV.
-As shown in Fig.~\ref{fig:teaser}(a), FlowLens can leverage the past and current clips by clip-recurrent propagation, which works like a set of virtual lenses to recurrently focus a video with a limited FoV into a new video with a complete view.
+To address this question, we propose the integration of online video inpainting for autonomous vehicles, with the goal of expanding the field of view for camera sensors.
+This integration aims to empower these sensors to capture visual information beyond the physical limitations of optical systems, thereby enhancing scene visibility, perception, and system safety.
+Our approach involves a hybrid propagation method for extending the camera's field of view.
+The fundamental idea is to utilize optical flow as a motion vector field to explicitly guide the propagation of temporal features.
+Simultaneously, we harness the capabilities of vision transformers~\cite{dosovitskiy2020image}, which can implicitly align features through self-attention mechanisms~\cite{shi2022rethinking}.
+To put this idea into practice, we introduce \emph{FlowLens}, a novel \emph{Flow-guided Clip-Recurrent Transformer} designed for extending perception beyond the field of view.
+As depicted in Fig.~\ref{fig:teaser}(a), FlowLens leverages both past and current clips to provide a comprehensive view of the image.